pyscajor/PorthsAndGigs/around-hugh-town.md

 _3: The 1877 gig Klondyke in Scilly’s old Museum.
 Alfred Jenkins noted her sails were from Czar._

-_Klondyke_ was sold to St Agnes for lighthouse tendering work.
+_Klondyke_ was used for lighthouse tendering work, based on St Agnes.
 Sheds where she was kept at different times survive as walled platforms, at Porth Conger.
 They lie either side of the road, downhill from the present _Shah_ shed (thanks to Marigold Hicks for information) (**Photo 4**).

 ![Sites of sheds, now grassy roofless walled platforms, once used for the Klondyke, now occupied by picnic tables.
 The granite shed now housing the gig Shah stands above; a slipway slants down left of it.](website-images/Gig-building/4-perconger-3-sheds.jpg)